thesupportdiva/Getting-and-Cleaning-Data/Codebook.md

 Transformed Data in tidy.csv file
 ===================

 Note: The tidy.csv file contains the mean and standard deviation averages for each activity performed by a test subject.
-For more detailed information on the raw data, please read the README.txt file in the UCI HAR Dataset directory.

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions and the following are

-* TimeBodyAccelerometer-XYZ
+* TimeBodyAccelerometer-XYZ - Time measurement for the body's accelerometer sensor signal
-* TimeGravityAccelerometer-XYZ
+* TimeGravityAccelerometer-XYZ - Time meaurement for gravity's accelerometer sensor signal
-* TimeBodyAccelerometerJerk-XYZ
+* TimeBodyAccelerometerJerk-XYZ - Time measurment for the body's linear acceleration and angular velocity for the accelerometer sensor signal
-* TimeBodyGyroscope-XYZ
+* TimeBodyGyroscope-XYZ - Time measurement for the body's gyroscope sensor signal
-* TimeBodyGyroscopeJerk-XYZ
+* TimeBodyGyroscopeJerk-XYZ - Time measurement for the body's linear acceleration and angular velocity for the gyroscope sensor signal
-* TimeBodyAccelerometerMagnitude
+* TimeBodyAccelerometerMagnitude - Time measurement for the magnitude of the body's accelerometer sensor signal's
-* TimeGravityAccelerometerMagnitude
+* TimeGravityAccelerometerMagnitude - Time measurement for the magnitude of gravity's accelerometer sensor signal's
-* TimeBodyAccelerometerJerkMagnitude
+* TimeBodyAccelerometerJerkMagnitude - Time measurement for the magnitude of the body's linear acceleration and angular velocity for the accelerometer sensor signal
-* TimeBodyGyroscopeMagnitude
+* TimeBodyGyroscopeMagnitude - Time measurement for the magnitude of the magnitude of the body's gyroscope sensor signal
-* TimeBodyGyroscopeJerkMagnitude
+* TimeBodyGyroscopeJerkMagnitude - Time measurement for the magnitude of the body's linear acceleration and angular velocity for the gyroscope sensor signal
-* FrequencyBodyAccelerometer-XYZ
+* FrequencyBodyAccelerometer-XYZ - Frequency measurement for the body's accelerometer sensor signal
-* FrequencyBodyAccelerometerJerk-XYZ
+* FrequencyBodyAccelerometerJerk-XYZ - Frequency measurment for the body's linear acceleration and angular velocity for the accelerometer sensor signal
-* FrequencyBodyGyroscope-XYZ
+* FrequencyBodyGyroscope-XYZ - Frequency measurement for the body's gyroscope sensor signal
-* FrequencyBodyAccelerometerMagnitude
+* FrequencyBodyAccelerometerMagnitude - Frequency measurement for the magnitude of the body's accelerometer signal
-* FrequencyBodyAccelerometerJerkMagnitude
+* FrequencyBodyAccelerometerJerkMagnitude - Frequency measurement for the magnitude of the body's linear acceleration and angular velocity for the accelerometer sensor signal
-* FrequencyBodyGyroscopeMagnitude
+* FrequencyBodyGyroscopeMagnitude - Frequency measurement for the magnitude of the magnitude of the body's gyroscope sensor signal
-* FrequencyBodyGyroscopeJerkMagnitude
+* FrequencyBodyGyroscopeJerkMagnitude - Frequency measurement for the magnitude of the body's linear acceleration and angular velocity for the gyroscope sensor signal

 The set of variables that were estimated from these signals are: